niklashog/Thymer-Catppuccin-Mocha/README.md

 2. Open up Thymer.
 Press Ctrl + P >  Upload Custom CSS > paste (Ctrl + V) > Click Save.
 3. Press Ctrl + P again > Set Theme & Dark or Light Appearance > Catppuccin Mocha.

+## To do
+- Background colours on noteblocks are inconsistent with the new main background colour
+- Colour of headings

 ## Changelog
 ### 10/01-2026
 - Change of background colour in main windows (the official correct lighter tone).